 Common dog breeds and approximate urn sizes:

 Cats are the second most common pet cremated.
+Browse cat urns for feline-specific designs.
 Cat-specific considerations:

 Style: Graceful, sleek designs or cat-shaped figurines both work beautifully